simo7/protoc-gen-parquet/README.md

 `timestamp_int96` (bool): Fields extended as timestamps (see `timestamp_type` in [parquet options](parquet_options/parquet_options.proto) can be defined as `INT96` instead of `INT64` to ensure compatibility with all Hive and Presto versions.

+`go_file` (bool): An additional `.go` file containing the schema as a string constant will be generated.
+It makes it easier to import a versioned schema into a Go application.

 ## Parquet Annotations

 The following annotations are *not* implemented.